sumeetshirgure/qchack2022-microsoft-challenge/Part2/README.md

 Start reading with |2> and make your way through to |0>.

 ## Executions
-The circuit solving a small instance is simulated and then run on IONQ's quantum computer in the *ionq_execution* notebook.
+A circuit solving a small instance is simulated and then run on IONQ's quantum computer in the *ionq_execution* notebook.
 The smaller parts of the solution described in the previous section are also individually simulated in the respective notebooks.